HPA Award for Outstanding Visual Effects – Television (Under 13 Episodes)

-The Hollywood Post Alliance Award for Outstanding Visual Effects - Television (Under 13 Episodes) is an annual award, given by the Hollywood Post Alliance, or HPA, to post production workers in the film and television industry, in this case visual effects artists.
+The Hollywood Professional Association Award for Outstanding Visual Effects - Television (Under 13 Episodes) is an annual award given by the Hollywood Professional Association (HPA) to post production workers in the film and television industry, in this case visual effects artists.
 It was first awarded in 2006, and outside of 2008 and 2010, has been presented every year since.
-From 2006 to 2012, the category was titled Hollywood Post Alliance Award for Outstanding Compositing - Television.
+From 2006 to 2012, the category was titled HPA Award for Outstanding Compositing - Television.
 In 2018, the category started separating series that had more than 13 episodes a season, and those that had less than 13.